Custom Color Planning for Private Label Silk Products

 Plan color testing without creating too much stock

 Testing too many colors can create inventory pressure.
 A focused first range usually works better: one hero product, two to four colors, one packaging direction, and clear feedback before expanding the next order.
+Where a project allows a flexible MOQ, a small first run can be used to test how customers respond to each color before committing to a larger dyed quantity.
+The goal of the first order is learning, not filling a warehouse, so it is usually better to launch a tight palette well than a wide palette thinly.

 Guide FAQ